iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Big scam I have a sinus infection I know what allergies feels like this is not allergies doctor didn't listen to a thing I said told them I have tried nasal sprays, sudafed, and one of the meds I had listed was zytec and ill be damned if the idiot didn't turn around and tell me to use afrin nasal spray and zytec all I needed was antibiotics I have had this for 4 or 5 days and it is getting worse dont waste your money on this big scam all they want is for you to come back in a week<br> :date: __2021-04-10 19:37:11__

+> 30 minutes and waiting for a doctor .. so no, this app is in no way even a tiny bit of replacement for a good old call to a hospital.
+If you have a cold, a sneeze or anything insignificant to get checked, something that you didn't get checked wouldn't make a difference.. rely on this app.. anything more than that and you're rolling a dice and taking your chances.<br> :date: __2021-04-10 08:38:40__

+> If I could give them -47 stars I would.
+This is by far the absolute worst company every.
+They know that I am fully covered to use their services with no co pay.
+My insurance company cannot stop them from charging me.
+I have been on 3 way calls with my insurance and them and livehealth online still cannot fix the system issue.
+I have to paid for services that are supposed to be free and they still have not refunded my money.
+I think this is the best scam on the planet.
+Run Fast!!<br> :date: __2021-04-06 04:06:00__

 > This app is useless since the doctors can only give you prescriptions for medicafio s and a covid test!
 Other than that they cannot order any ultrasounds or chest xrays!.....it did not meet my needs at all....will uninstall and just go to my doctors office!!!
 By the way the doctors can cancel your appointment while you wait on them....causing you to have to find another one!<br> :date: __2021-03-30 22:03:17__

 > Why make an appointment weeks in advance for it to just be canceled?
 Waste of damn time.
 You suck.<br> :date: __2021-03-26 14:28:16__